Yield Stress Materials in Soft Condensed Matter: General concepts about yield stress fluids

-In Fig. \ref{fig:Ch1Fig2}(a) the flow curve of whipped cream is shown, and it can be seen that the Bingham model gives a reasonable description of this measured flow curve with a yield stress of about $\sigma_y \approx 33$~Pa.
-In Fig. \ref{fig:Ch1Fig2}(b) the flow curves of whipped cream and syrup are shown together.
-This shows that an answer to the question of which material has the higher viscosity actually depends on the relevant shear rates (stresses): for shear rates (stresses) above 4 ${\rm s}^{-1}$ (33~Pa), syrup is the more viscous material, but for shear rates (stresses) below that value, whipped cream is by far the more viscous material.
-Therefore, it makes little sense to compare these two ``fluids'', as only one of them is in fact really a fluid.
+In Fig.~\ref{fig:Ch1Fig2} we return to the examples of whipped cream and syrup, showing flow curves for both materials.
+Fig.~\ref{fig:Ch1Fig2}(a) illustrates that the Bingham model gives a reasonable description of the measured flow curve of whipped cream with a yield stress of about $\sigma_y \approx 33$~Pa, while Fig. \ref{fig:Ch1Fig2}(b) shows that it makes little sense to compare the viscosity of these two ``fluids'' as, in fact, only one of them is really a fluid with a constant viscosity.

-Comparing Figs.~\ref{fig:Ch1Fig2}(a) and (b) also shows that whereas the Bingham model gives an excellent fit to the flow curve of whipped cream for a certain range of shear rates [Fig.~\ref{fig:Ch1Fig2}(a)], it fails once the resolution is improved [Fig. \ref{fig:Ch1Fig2}(b)].
+Fig.~\ref{fig:Ch1Fig2} also illustrates that, whereas the Bingham model appears to be an excellent fit to the flow curve of whipped cream [Fig.~\ref{fig:Ch1Fig2}(a)], it actually fails at low shear rates, which becomes obvious once the resolution is improved [Fig. \ref{fig:Ch1Fig2}(b)].
 From the latter plot, one would conclude that the yield stress is about $\sigma_y \approx 10 \, {\rm Pa}$, rather than 33~Pa.
-This highlights one of the practical problems encountered when working with complex fluids: before a question about the flow properties of a complex material can be satisfactorily answered one needs to carefully consider the exact experimental protocol as well as the range and resolution of shear rates/stresses over which the data are analyzed.
+This highlights one of the many practical problems encountered when working with complex fluids: before a question about the flow properties of a complex material can be satisfactorily answered, one needs to carefully consider the exact experimental protocol as well as the range and resolution of shear rates/stresses over which the data are analyzed.

 Two popular generalizations of the Bingham fluid model in shear flow are the Herschel-Bulkley \cite{Herschel:1926} and Casson equations, given respectively as

 where $K$ and $n$ are additional parameters.
 Obviously, the Bingham model is a specific instance of the Herschel-Bulkley equation, obtained by imposing $n=1$.